Home » Oklahoma

 Oklahoma

-Strong Concussion Safety Laws in Place In All But Four States
+Concussion Safety Laws in Place In Every State

-With the signature of Governor Earl Ray Tomblin, West Virginia became the 46th state to enact a so-called Zackery Lystedt concussion safety law since May 2009.
-Of the remaining four states, Wyoming has enacted a weak concussion safety law, the high school athletic association in Arkansas has rules that mirror the concussion laws of other states, legislation has been passed in another (South Carolina), leaving only one (Mississippi) with no law or bill pending.
+Forty-nine states have enacted a so-called Zackery Lystedt concussion safety law since May 2009.
+Wyoming has enacted a weak concussion safety law, and the high school athletic association in Arkansas has rules that mirror the concussion laws of other states..

 MomsTEAM's 2012 Year In Review: Another Year For Finding Solutions, Not Just Identifying Problems